This is going to be a good read.

 Together, we would now own the lemonade stand.

-Just imagine, a % going toward paying off your or your child’s past college tuition debts, no matter how old the debt.
-All that 1.7 trillion we owe as a country to our government could now be deferred from being taken from our income, and instead be paid back using a % of the profit made from your MY purchases.
+All of that 1.7 trillion we owe as a country to our government could now be deferred from being taken from our income.
+Instead, over time, it would be paid back using a % of the profit made from your MY purchases.
 A % could go toward increased teacher’s salaries, a % toward basic classroom resources, quality in-school mental health professionals, quality nutritious meals at lunch time, then a healthy nutritious meal before leaving school for those that go back to food-challenged homes.
 How about a % toward top-notch school safety measures?

 In MY stores, everyone would clearly see the profit dollars from their purchases immediately at the register on their receipt.
 That money is then put in each customer’s personal MY Education account.
 Those monies would then be paid out, but never to the individual, at specified times that they are due. i.e When their child starts college, the account would then pay that college with whatever amount of tuition dollars have been saved and put towards the child’s tuition for however long they have been shopping in a MY Store.